What is stomach ulcer?

 Stomach ulcer is one aspect of peptic ulcer that is characterized by the formation of sores in the inner lining of the stomach.
 Learn about stomach ulcers, their causes, symptoms, diagnosis, and treatment.

 - There are many different types of ulcers; however, stomach ulcers are among the most common types.

 - Stomach ulcers are sores that develop in the stomach lining, often caused by long-term use of non-steroidal anti-inflammatory drugs (NSAIDs) or infection by the bacteria Helicobacter pylori.

 - Stomach ulcers can cause symptoms that can resolve within 3 months if treated, but if left untreated can lead to further complications, such as internal bleeding and stomach lining perforations.

 Ulcers that affect the esophagus, stomach, and smaller intestine are called peptic ulcers.
-However, when the ulcers develop only in your stomach wall, it is called gastric or stomach ulcer.
+However, when the ulcers develop only in your stomach wall, it is called gastric or stomach ulcers.
 As of 2019, approximately 8.09 million people in the world had peptic ulcer disease.

 If you have a stomach ulcer, you may experience intense abdominal pain that comes and goes, often accompanied by other symptoms.
-People tend to believe eating spicy food or skipping meals is the major cause of stomach ulcers.
+People tend to believe that eating spicy food or skipping meals is the major cause of stomach ulcers.
 But that is a misconception.
 Eating spicy meals or skipping meals like breakfast do not directly cause stomach ulcers.